C8116 Immunochemical techniques

 Course objectives

-The course aims at a fundamental understanding of immunology and an advanced understanding of immunochemical methods and fluorescence microscopy.
-The main topics are: A) immune system, B) antibody labels, C) immunoassays, D) protein-protein interactions, E) advanced fluorescence microsocpy.
-The course is complementary to C3002 Nanobiotechnology.
+The course aims at a fundamental understanding of immunochemical methods.
+The main topics are: A) immune system, B) labelling techniques, C) immunoassays, and D) protein-protein interactions.
+The course is complementary to C8117 Advanced microscopy and C3002 Nanobiotechnology.

 Learning outcomes